 Getting regular exercise can help reduce your risk of developing this type of cancer.
 Aim for 30 minutes of physical activity every day; it can be small things like taking the dog for a walk, vacuuming or something more intense like a run or playing sport.
 Being overweight also increases your chance of developing a wide range of long-term conditions.
 Read more about keeping active.

 Smoking is bad for your health in general and increases your chance of developing a whole raft of cancers, including bowel cancer.
 So if you smoke, quit now!
 (Quit smoking section)

 Cut back on alcohol

 Drinking alcohol has been linked to an increased risk of bowel and other cancers so it pays to limit your drinking.
 It’s recommended that women have no more than two standard drinks a day and men no more than three standard drinks a day and that men and women have at least two alcohol-free days a week.
-(Alcohol section)
+Read more abut alcohol.

 Report any symptoms early

 Please see your GP if you have any change in bowel habit, blood in your stools (bowel motions) or general abdominal discomfort (frequent gas pains, bloating or cramps) that does not settle.
 Other symptoms to watch for are: